 What is the ESOL Leadership Council?

 This is a district wide forum for Limited English Proficient (LEP) parents and interested community members to assist the District in identifying the educational needs and priorities of LEP students.
 The ESOL Leadership Council meets on the first Wednesday of each month during the school year at the K.C.
 Wright Administration Building.
-For more information, contact Yvette Fernandez in the Bilingual/Foreign Language/ESOL Education Department at 754-321-2951; orclick here to visit the department website.
+For more information, contact Yvette Fernandez in the Bilingual/Foreign Language/ESOL Education Department at 754-321-2951; or click here for more information on the Bilingual/ESOL program.